John Kefalas: 2012 election

 Representative Kefalas announced that he would seek election to the state senate seat vacated by Bob Bacon.
 Kefalas' bid was endorsed by The Fort Collins Coloradoan and several former elected officials.
 In the 2012 General Election, Representative Kefalas faced Republican challenger Syndi Anderson for the open Senate seat.
 Kefalas was elected by a wide margin of 58% to 36% with the remainder of the vote going to third-party candidates.
 Senator Kefalas now represents the people of State Senate District 14.

 2016 election

 Senator Kefalas successfully ran for re-election in 2016 against Republican challenger Hans Hochheimer.
 Kefalas was elected with 61.67% of the votes.

 2018 election

 In 2018, Senator Kefalas ran for Larimer County Commissioner, District 1.
-The seat was originally held by Commissioner Lew Gaiter, who passed away in September 2018.
+The seat was originally held by Commissioner Lew Gaiter, who died in September 2018.
 After Lew Gaiter's death, the District 1 seat was filled by vacancy committee by Sean Dougherty.
 Kefalas was elected with 54.57% of the vote.